 The Ottoman attacks and the plagues decimated the population of the Upper Valley of the Garam river during the 16th-17th century.
 The plague killed 700 people in 1679.
 The town was owned by the Hungarian kings and later by the queens, until the 16th century.
 Later, the Mining Chamber owned it until the end of the 18th century.
-We know that between 1672 and 1848 the Dóczy, the Rubigallus, the Tribel, and the Széchy and Wesselényi families were its owners when the ruler pledged the town and castle time to time.
+We know that between 1672 and 1848 the Dóczy, the Rubigallus, the Tribel, and the Széchy and Wesselényi families were its owners when the ruler pledged the town and castle from time to time.

 The old city council was built in 1659.
 There was a flourishing trade life in the town during the second part of the 17th century, the products of the local burghers were sold all over the area.
-Many guilds were established, the most famous ones were the coach-builders, the cobblers, and the knife makers. the first paper maker workshop appeared in 1697, their products were famous until 1920 all over in Hungary.
+Many guilds were established, the most famous ones were the coach-builders, the cobblers, and the knife makers. the first paper maker workshop appeared in 1697, their products were famous until 1920 all over Hungary.